-- 4. The Tribunal's obligations under sections 14 and 45 of the PBR Act are to make determinations in respect of remuneration for members of Parliament at least once each year.
-To meet its obligations under the PBR Act and the Remuneration Tribunal Act 1973, the Tribunal issued determinations in June 2018 and at that time included a general adjustment of 2 per cent to remuneration for all offices in its jurisdiction (including members of Parliament). - 5.
-In conducting its annual review of remuneration, the Tribunal takes account of economic conditions in Australia, past and projected movements in remuneration in the public and private sectors (including the Australian Public Service), as well as the outcomes of reviews of public offices completed by the Tribunal.
+- 4. The Tribunal's obligations, under sections 14 and 45 of the PBR Act are to make determinations in respect of remuneration for members of Parliament at least once each year.
+To meet these obligations under the PBR Act and the Remuneration Tribunal Act 1973, the Tribunal issued determinations on 21 June 2019 and at that time included a general adjustment of 2 per cent to remuneration for all offices in its jurisdiction (including members of Parliament). - 5.
+In complying with its obligations to make new determinations the Tribunal takes the opportunity to consider whether any general increase to remuneration for offices might be warranted.
+In conducting this review the Tribunal takes account of economic conditions in Australia, past and projected movements in remuneration in the public and private sectors (including the Australian Public Service), as well as the outcomes of reviews of public offices completed by the Tribunal.
 In order to inform its conclusions the Tribunal draws upon authoritative external sources such as the published material available from the Government, the Reserve Bank of Australia and the Australian Bureau of Statistics as well as trends in public and private sector remuneration.
-The Tribunal is also obliged by the Act to consider the Annual Wage Reviews of the Fair Work Commission.
-The Commission's 2019 decision was released on 30 May 2019. - 6.
-The Tribunal did not receive any submissions on this matter. - On 6 June 2019 the Tribunal notified its decision to increase remuneration by 2 per cent for public offices in its jurisdiction with effect from 1 July 2019.
-A statement setting out the Tribunal's reasons for decision is available at www.remtribunal.gov.au.
+The Tribunal is also obliged by the Fair Work Commission.
+The Commission's 2020 decision was not available at the time the Tribunal concluded its deliberations.